kocienda/Any/README.md

         template <class X = T, std::enable_if_t<IsLarge<X>...>
         static void copy(void) {...}

-        // set of move functions enabled by type checks template <class X = T, std::enable_if_t<...>
+        // The set of move functions enabled by type checks. template <class X = T, std::enable_if_t<...>
         static void move(void) {...}

         ...

-        // set of drop functions enabled by type checks template <class X = T, std::enable_if_t<...>
+        // The set of drop functions enabled by type checks. template <class X = T, std::enable_if_t<...>
         static void drop(void) {...}

         ...

-        static constexpr Actions actions = Actions(copy<T>, move<T>, drop<T>);
+        // Selects a function implementation for each action based on the type of T. static constexpr Actions actions = Actions(copy<T>, move<T>, drop<T>);
     };

-    //
-    const Actions *actions;
+    // This pointer can reference a variety of functions for different types. const Actions *actions;
 };
 ```